Engin-Boot/capture-behavior-of-a-visit-counter-kelkardish/needs-tech.md

 # Visit-counter technical needs

-The following scenarios works with an assumption that the sensors are equipped with some form of small local memory.
+The following scenarios works with an assumption that small local memory accompanies the sensor.

 The visit-counter and server are not dependent on each other for full functioning of either.